 Instructions

-- In a the bowl of a stand mixer fitted with the paddle attachment, cream together the melted butter, brown sugar and granulated sugar until well blended, about 3 minutes.
-Beat in the vanilla egg and egg yolk until light and creamy.
+- Whisk together the flour, baking soda, and salt in a medium bowl.
+In the bowl of a stand mixer fitted with the paddle attachment, mix together the melted butter, brown sugar, and granulated sugar until well blended, about 3 minutes.

-- Mix in the dry ingredients until just blended.
+- Beat in the vanilla, eggs, and egg yolks until light and creamy.
+Mix in the dry ingredients until just combined.
 Stir in the chocolate chips and chopped chocolate mini eggs by hand using a wooden spoon.
-Cover and chill the cookie dough in the refrigerator for at least 30 minutes or up to 24 hours.
+Cover and chill the cookie dough in the refrigerator for at least 3 hours or up to 24 hours.

-- Drop cookie dough ¼ cup at a time onto the prepared cookie sheet.
-Cookies should be about 3 inches apart.
-Bake for 15 to 17 minutes in the oven or until the edges are lightly toasted.
-Cool on baking sheets for 2 minutes before transferring cookies to wire racks to cool completely.
+- When ready to bake, preheat the oven to 325°F and line a baking sheet with parchment paper.
+Drop cookie dough ¼ cup at a time onto the prepared baking sheet, spacing cookies about 3 inches apart.
+Bake for 15 to 17 minutes, or until the edges are lightly toasted.
+Cool on the baking sheet for 2 minutes before transferring cookies to wire racks to cool completely.

 Nutrition Information:

-Yield: 30 Serving Size: 1Amount Per Serving: Calories: 506Total Fat: 14gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 55mgSodium: 127mgCarbohydrates: 85gFiber: 3gSugar: 20gProtein: 10g
+Yield: 30 Serving Size: 1Amount Per Serving: Calories: 267Total Fat: 6gSaturated Fat: 4gUnsaturated Fat: 3gCholesterol: 27mgSodium: 147mgCarbohydrates: 51gFiber: 1gSugar: 32gProtein: 4g

 *Nutrition information is an estimate and will vary.*